cortex-lab/phy/README.md

 conda create -n phy2 python pip numpy matplotlib scipy sklearn h5py pyqt cython pillow -y conda activate phy2 pip install phy
+# Only if you plan to use the Kwik GUI:
+# pip install klusta klustakwik2
 ```

 3. Phy should now be installed.
 Open the GUI on a dataset as follows (the phy2 environment should still be activated):